RegiLoshi/my_web/README.md

-Of course!
-Here's a basic template for a README file for your portfolio website:

----

 # My Portfolio Website

 Welcome to my portfolio website built using React, HTML, CSS, and JavaScript!
 This website showcases a collection of my projects and serves as a platform for displaying my work.
 I will continue to update and add more projects over time.